Vice Provost for Undergraduate Education

 John’s research focuses on the built environment, and brings together scholarship from political theory, geography, economics, and psychology.
 Three big questions orient his work.
 How does the built environment affect the people who live in and move through it?
 How do laws, economics, and technology produce the built environment we have?
 Finally, do people have normative and political entitlements to physical space, and if so, what are they and how can they be secured in public space, private space, and with land-use policy?

-John also works as a carpenter, building and repairing residential structures.
+John also works in the construction trades, building, repairing, and upgrading residential structures.
+He specializes in sustainable building and energy efficiency.
 John finds it deeply rewarding to help people enjoy their home and get more practical use from it, putting theory and practice together to create built environments conducive to human flourishing.